 There are several ways to create a layout of the system to be modeled.
-AutoMod comes with a three-dimensional graphics editor that allows the user to construct objects from standard graphic primitives.
-Cone, box, hemisphere, trapezoid, frustrum, cylinder, arc, vector (list), set, text, and triad are primitives that can be selected, placed, and scaled to create any static entity in the facility.
+AutoMod comes with a three-dimensional graphics editor that allows the user to construct objects from standard graphics primitives.
+Cone, Box, Hemisphere, Trapezoid, Frustum, Cylinder, Arc, Vector (list), Set, Text, and Triad are primitives that can be selected, placed, and scaled to create any static entity in the facility.